theredplanetsings/csjtrutherford/README.md

 ## Features

 - **Animated typing effect** for hero title with smooth font loading
-- **Interactive Three.js grid background** with mouse-responsive animations
+- **Interactive Three.js grid background** with mouse-responsive animations on desktop and subtle jiggle animation on mobile
 - **Custom animated cursor** for enhanced user experience
 - **Comprehensive favicon support** with multiple sizes and formats for all devices
 - **Fully responsive design** optimised for desktop and mobile